cstarner/pyenv-pipeline/README.md

   blocks.
 These steps are no longer necessary, and as such, are no longer provided by the library.
 To migrate, simply remove the <code>py</code>
   prefix from any such steps, and the command should work as intended

+  * Multibranch pipeline builds will occasionally generate very long path names triggering pypa/virtualenv#596.
+In these instances, use of this plugin is not an option, at least at this time.